csml2020-01/bayesian-neural-network/README.md

 # bayesian-neural-network
 Code repo for my dissertation

-All experiment notebooks are attached in the "notebooks" folder.
+All experiment notebooks are attached in the `notebooks` folder.

 ## Getting started
 Development environment is built by `docker`.
 Once you have docker ready, you can do following command to build up the environment and run experiments.